ghfakegh1337/StealthStrike/README.md

 - TriggerBot (LAlt).

 ### What's new
+* 12 March 2025
+  * 🟡 Updated to the latest version of the game.
+  * 🟡 Bug fix.

 * 7 March 2025
   * 🟡 Updated to the latest version of the game.